Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 Now, let’s get to the other part of this post ~

-The best way to eat Prosciutto di Parma!
+How to eat Prosciutto di Parma.

 This is simply my opinion, but given what you’ve just seen in the process of making this incredible culinary creation, how would you think the best way to enjoy it would be?
 For me and many others, it is simply as is.
+In fact, in Parma, we were told that picking it up with your fingers and having the heat of your hands on the meat enhances the flavor.
+So put that knife and fork down; that’s not how to eat prosciutto!

 What is your favorite or best way to eat prosciutto?
 Let me know in the comments below.